MultiStream YOLOv8S Object Detection#

 }

-//Run the accelerator and wait
+// Run the accelerator and wait

-YoloV8(MX::Runtime::MxAccl* accl, std::string video_src, MxQt* gui, int index) {
+YoloV8(MX::Runtime::MxAccl* accl, std::string video_src, std::string model_type, MxQt* gui, int index) {

 model_info = accl->get_model_info(0);

-mxa_output = new float[num_boxes * features_per_box]; // YOLOv8 has 84 outputs per box
+mxa_output = new float[num_boxes * features_per_box]; // Allocate memory for model output

 model_input_height = model_info.in_featuremap_shapes[0][0];